The West Cork Stone Symposium celebrates stone as part of our environment and as a source of inspiration throughout the ages

 A Welcome for Everyone

-Our first West Cork Stone Symposium in 2017 saw artists working alongside building contractors, and trained stone wallers striving alongside people wanting to pick up tips for their garden project.
-The atmosphere was fantastic as everyone shared ideas and insights throughout a creative and friendly weekend.
+Our first three West Cork Stone Symposia saw artists working alongside building contractors, and trained stone wallers striving alongside people wanting to pick up tips for their garden project.
+The atmosphere was fantastic as everyone shared ideas and insights throughout creative and friendly sold-out festival weekends.

 Beginners are welcome.
 When you book your workshop ticket, choose the level that sounds right for you, and we’ll use that information as a general guide, sorting everyone into the best work group each day on the basis of the work they do within the workshop.
 If you have questions, please do get in touch.
 We’ll be delighted to help.